-Get started with these key steps:
+Get started with GDPR for marketing by following these key steps:

 Complete a mailing list audit